 House of Comedy Summer Vacation 2009: How does Hawaii sound?

-The HUGE stadium (all the railings are orange--it looks like its under construction)
+The HUGE stadium (all the railings are orange--it looks like its under construction) Yes, even the sports cars come in orange and white.

 This is neat--look, the shape of the state of Tennessee is in the UT logo--cute!Pat Summitt St. Dedicated to my mom: